Titus Two Women-06 Mothers Energized by Grace Love Their Children .doc

 Likewise, many wives feel that their husbands think other women are either better at caring for their husbands, prettier, or better at caring for their families than they are.
 Those women do not feel the love of their husbands.

-But most importantly for Titus 2 mothers energized by grace , we need to consider that many kids hurt because they sense that their parents don’t even like them.
-Some ways a lack of love can harm our child.
+But most importantly for Titus two mothers energized by grace, we need to consider that many kids hurt because they sense that their parents don’t even like them.
+Some ways a lack of love can harm your child.

 So Paul loved Timothy with love he could feel.
 Paul “affirmed” Timothy, and used tender and encouraging words to help him as his son in the faith Timothy.
 These exhortations were tenderly given to a struggling man.

 Make sure your loved ones in your family feel your love.
 To help them receive and be touched by your love, we can try to use those several key ingredients that we see in Paul’s ministry to Timothy.
 These small choices always help us to communicate affirmation and encouragement.

 - We love our children in a way that can be felt when we use meaningful touches with them.

 That is what Jesus did (Mark 10:16) when he blessed the children.
 He was always touching those He ministered to.
 He could have healed them with a word; eight times in Mark alone Jesus touched those He served.
 So should we!
 The act of touch is a key to communicating warmth and affirmation.
 It is even essential to physical health.
 Be generous with your hugs.

 - We love our children in a way that can be felt when we prepare special words for them.